Physical Therapy focuses primarily on pain relief, promoting healing, and restoring function and movement associated with injury.

-At the person skill level, an OT might help patents improve their fine motor skills.
+At the personal skill level, an OT might help patients improve their fine motor skills.
 Fine motor skills are typically small movements made with your upper body.
-They are essential for the many daily activities such as picking up a toothbrush and brushing your teeth, cutting your food with a fork and knife,getting dressed, using a smartphone, or driving,
+They are essential for many daily activities such as picking up a toothbrush and brushing your teeth, cutting your food with a fork and knife, getting dressed, using a smartphone, driving,

 OTs are problem solvers who enjoy helping people better their lives by regaining independence after an injury or by helping children and adults with intellectual or developmental delays adapt to daily life.
 From neonatal care all the way throughout the lifespan, OTs are compassionate clinicians who consider the whole person and develop therapies taking in to account physical, emotional, and environmental factors that affect participation and performance in meaningful activities.

 Physical therapist are movement experts who optimize quality of life through prescribed exercise, hands-on care, and patient education.
 They are also problem solvers who are passionate about getting their patients back on their feet.
 PTs focus on restoring the ability to move, reducing pain, and improving gross motor skills while promoting function and independence,and preventing disability.
 Gross motor skills are typically developed in childhood and are used in the movement and coordination of the arms, legs, and other large body parts.